hcatakli/VoiceConvertApp/README.md

 **UI Components:** Lucide icons, LinearGradient, SafeAreaView

 ## Get started
+1. Get a api key from ElevenLabs or any app that works for this
-1. Clone the repository
+2. Clone the repository
    ```bash
    git clone https://github.com/hcatakli/ReactFlow-Learn-react-.git
    ```
-2. Run
+3. Run
    ```bash
    npm install or yarn install
    ```
-3. Start the app
+4. Start the app

    ```bash
     npx expo start
    ```
-4. Make sure the FastAPI backend is running for TTS/STT/STS endpoints
+5. Make sure the FastAPI backend is running for TTS/STT/STS endpoints

 ### Future Improvements
 Add more AI voices and multilingual support